It can happen to every dog owner.

 In the USA most states impose this - except: Oregon, Nevada, Idaho, Wyoming, New Mexico, North and South Dakota, Kansas, Texas, Arkansas, Mississippi, North Carolina, Virginia, and Vermont.

-However, almost every state has made amendments to the strict liability, so legal advice should be sought if your GSD has injured someone.
+However, almost every state has made amendments to the strict liability, so legal advice should be sought when your dog has injured someone.

 But if your dog actually is 'dangerous' - particularly if the dog has once bitten in the past - then of course safeguard the public: